honeycombio/refinery/config.md

 SamplingRate is the sampling rate to use when Stress Relief is activated.

-Controls the sampling rate to use when Stress Relief is activated.
-All new traces will be deterministically sampled at this rate based only on the traceID.
+All new traces will be deterministically sampled at this rate based only on the `traceID`.
 It should be chosen to be a rate that sends fewer samples than the average sampling rate Refinery is expected to generate.
 For example, if Refinery is configured to normally sample at a rate of 1 in 10, then Stress Relief should be configured to sample at a rate of at least 1 in 30.